spsajjan/mwarch/README.md

 <div align="left">
 	<h3> 📝 About the project</h2>
 	<p>
-	Meowrch is an Arch-based build sharpened to maximize performance, ergonomics, and beauty.
+	Catamint is a mint-based build sharpened to maximize performance, ergonomics, and beauty.
 	</p>
 	<h3>🚀 Features</h2>
 	<p>
 	• The system is fully configured for everyday comfortable use.<br>
-	• Wide customization options and <a href="https://github.com/meowrch/meowrch-themes">custom theme store</a><br>
+	• Wide customization options and much more.. <br>
 	• Hot keys are designed to ensure maximum productivity.<br>
 	• Automatic installation and configuration of the system.<br>
 	• Modern design.<br>
 	• Providing continuous and reliable support for the successful operation of the project<br>
 	</p>
 </div>

-> [!WARNING]
-> THIS CONFIGURATION IS INTENDED FOR MONITORS WITH A RESOLUTION OF 1920X1080,
-> SOME SHELL FUNCTIONS MAY NOT WORK PROPERLY.
-> IN THIS CASE YOU NEED TO MAKE MANUAL CHANGES.
-> IF YOU FIND ERRORS IN THE SHELL, PLEASE REPORT THE PROBLEM.

 <!-- IMAGES -->
 <details close> <summary><h3>🖼️ Review</h3></summary>